 The District will maintain adequate communications equipment to implement this emergency plan.
-This section identifies equipment and/or systems available for communications.
+This section identifies equipment and/or systems available for communications,

-- 1. Between District personnel, contractors, and other staff working under District supervision
+- 1. Between District staff, contractors, and other staff working under District supervision

 - 2. With other public agencies operating within the District

-- 3. With neighboring Reclamation Districts
+- 3. With neighboring reclamation districts

 - 4. With the SJOA EOC

 - 5. With the State Flood Operations Center